alexliao95311/DebateSim/README.md

 # DebateSim: AI-Powered Debate Simulation

 DebateSim is an innovative website designed to simulate debate scenarios using artificial intelligence.
 This tool allows users to explore the dynamics of debates by enabling AI to take on roles such as debaters, judges, or both.
-Whether you’re a student, coach, or debate enthusiast, DebateSim provides an interactive and educational platform to enhance critical thinking, argumentation, and decision-making skills.
+Whether you're a student, coach, or debate enthusiast, DebateSim provides an interactive and educational platform to enhance critical thinking, argumentation, and decision-making skills.

 # Live Demo

 https://tinyurl.com/debatesim1
-* It will direct to http://20.3.246.40:3000/
+* It will direct to http://172.190.97.150/
 * Note that some school or library wifi may block websites using IP addresses.

 # Features